akkshay0107/sift/README.md

 ```bash
 nohup uv run python -m src.daemon > daemon.log 2>&1 &
 ```

+Current startup order for the unified daemon:

+1. Preload the shared Qwen embedder once.
+2. Perform the initial indexing scan of monitored directories.
+3. Start the watchdog observer for new and modified files.
+4. Launch the PySide6 UI process.

+Notes:

+- The unified daemon is intended to share the in-process Qwen singleton between indexing and search.
+- On Linux/WSL, desktop UI visibility and global hotkey behavior may depend on the host desktop environment and current UI implementation.

 If you only want the legacy indexing-only watcher without the UI process attached: